-The puerperium and lactation make particular demands on the safe choice of contraception - there is an increased risk of venous thromboembolic disease in the few weeks following childbirth and breast-feeding is considered a contra-indication to the use of the combined oral contraceptive pill (COCP).
+The puerperium and lactation make particular demands on the safe choice of contraception - there is an increased risk of venous thromboembolic disease in the few weeks following childbirth.
 Postpartum, a woman's contraceptive needs may have changed and discussions may occur regarding 'spacing' future pregnancies (very close intervals between babies are generally thought to increase risk to mother and future infants) or preventing further pregnancies where a family is considered complete (sterilisation may be requested as a 'final' method, but alternatives should be raised).

 In order for a woman to make an informed choice about her future contraceptive method, discuss: